Tomoko and Mother in the Bath

 Tomoko and Mother in the Bath is a photograph taken by American photojournalist W. Eugene Smith in 1971.
 Many commentators regard Tomoko as Smith's greatest work.
 The black-and-white photo depicts a mother cradling her severely deformed, naked daughter in a traditional Japanese bathroom.
-The mother, Ryoko Kamimura, agreed to deliberately pose the startlingly intimate photograph with Smith to illustrate the terrible effects of Minamata disease (a type of mercury poisoning) on the body and mind of her daughter Tomoko Kamimura.
+The mother, Ryoko Kamimura, agreed to deliberately pose the photograph with Smith to illustrate the effects of Minamata disease (a type of mercury poisoning) on the body and mind of her daughter Tomoko Kamimura.
 Upon publication the photo became world-famous, significantly raising the international profile of Minamata disease and the struggle of the victims for recognition and compensation.
 At the wishes of Tomoko Kamimura's family, the photograph was withdrawn from further publication in 1997, 20 years after Tomoko's death.

-Although the subject's surname is "Kamimura", the photograph is commonly though erroneously known as Tomoko Uemura in Her Bath.
+Although Tomoko's surname is "Kamimura", the photograph is commonly known as Tomoko Uemura in Her Bath.
 This stems from a misreading of the first kanji of the subject's surname Kamimura (上村).
 Other alternate names given for the photograph include Tomoko in Her Bath and Tomoko is Bathed by Her Mother.

 Capture

 W. Eugene Smith and his wife Aileen Mioko Smith lived in Minamata from 1971 to 1973, with the specific aim of bringing Minamata disease to public attention.
 During those three years Smith took thousands of photographs, leading to the production of numerous magazine articles, exhibitions and a book.
 Smith realised that a single, striking photograph was required to become a symbol of Minamata disease.
 In Smith's own words, "It grew and grew in my mind that to me the symbol of Minamata was, finally, a picture of this woman [the mother], and the child, Tomoko.
 One day I simply said […] let us try to make that symbolic picture".

 Tomoko's parents allowed Smith to photograph their daughter's body, in the hope that it might draw attention to the plight of similar families in Minamata and other pollution victims all over the world.
 Ryoko Kamimura was keen for the photograph to portray her daughter in a sympathetic manner and actively collaborated with Smith to stage the perfect shot.
 Jim Hughes, (a biographer) said of Smith, "Although he wanted a photograph that would clearly show Tomoko's deformed body, Gene told me it was Ryoko Uemura, the mother, who suggested the bathing chamber".
 The photograph was finally taken on a chilly afternoon in December 1971, with Ryoko, Tomoko, Smith and his wife Aileen all cramped into the small bathing room.
-Taken with a Minolta SRT-101 and super wide 16mm Rokkor lens.
+Taken with a Minolta SR-T 101 and super wide 16mm Rokkor lens.